EFFXCT290/NexusTracker/CONTRIBUTING.md

-# Contributing to sqtracker
+# Contributing to NexusTracker

-Contributions to sqtracker are welcome.
+Contributions to NexusTracker are welcome.
 Trackers are often forked and modified, and ideally any changes and new features make their way upstream so that other users can benefit from them.

 ## Code style